 The substring to search for in the string

-position: numberThe index at which to begin searching the String object.
+Optional position: numberThe index at which to begin searching the String object.
 If omitted, search starts at the beginning of the string.

 Determines whether two strings are equivalent in the current locale.